-You may also choose to have your program make an on-unit for many system error conditions, as described in the Subroutines Reference Guide, Vol. III.
+You may also choose to have your program make an on-unit for many error conditions, as described in the Subroutines Reference III: Operating System.
 If one of these conditions occurs while your program is running, your program can close any file units it has opened and then continue to signal the error condition.
 Typically, this is done for the QUIT\$ condition, signaled when the user types CONTROL-P or BREAK.